anbox-cloud/discourse-docs/exp/rendering-architecture.md

 # Supported GPU vendors

-Being a cloud solution, Anbox Cloud is optimised for GPUs that are designed for a data center.
+Being a cloud solution, Anbox Cloud is optimised for GPUs that are designed for a data centre.
 We currently support the following GPU vendors:

 * NVIDIA
 * Intel